Hopefully my stuff looks better than what CakeWrecks posts, though 🙂

 Having two sons, my cakes tend to lean towards sci-fi, transportation and sports themes, so I thought I’d share some of my geekier creations here.

 All my more-unique cakes are posted to one of my favorite websites for finding decorating ideas: Cake Central.
 This is where you can see my Diet Coke can-shaped cake for one of my former commanders (who kept an IV drip of Diet Coke on drill weekends), plus a photography-inspired birthday cake for one of my dearest friends.

-Patricia Vollmer is the proud mother of two emerging geek sons, ages 12 & 14.
-She serves part time as a meteorologist with the Air Force Reserve and is currently assigned to the U.S. Air Force Academy.
+Patricia Vollmer is the proud mother of two emerging geek sons, ages 12 & 15.
+She is a meteorologist with the Air Force Reserve and is currently assigned to the U.S. Air Force Academy.
 Patricia blogs about her family's nomadic military life at Ground Control to Major Mom.
-Home is always where the Air Force sends her family, which for now is in Colorado Springs, Colorado.
+Home is always where the Air Force sends her family, which is currently in Colorado Springs, Colorado.
 Hobbies include running, despite no one chasing her, sharing her love for Disney and Star Wars, and exploring the world with her boys.
 Ask her why the sky is blue at your own risk.